Beechwood Cancer Care

 The service is tailored to meet the cultural and religious needs of the Caribbean and African community living in Greater Manchester.

 Faith plays such a key part in the lives of many Caribbean and African people.
 CAHN therefore never underestimates the importance of embedding religious and cultural practices into the mourning and grieving process when providing support.

 You can call them 7 days a week from 9am to 9pm

 CAHN (Caribbean and African Health Network), Transformation Community Resource Centre, Richmond house, 11 Richmond Grove, Longsight M13 OLN

 Gaddum is a charity leader in providing health and wellbeing services in Greater Manchester.
-If you need help, someone to talk to or to speak up on your behalf, the Gaddam team can help.
-Gaddam works in advocacy; providing you with a voice and will support you to look after your rights, they offer carers support and therapy services including adult and child counselling, palliative care and a safe space for the BAME community.
+If you need help, someone to talk to or to speak up on your behalf, the Gaddum team can help.
+Gaddum works in advocacy; providing you with a voice and will support you to look after your rights, they offer carers support and therapy services including adult and child counselling, palliative care and a safe space for the BAME community.

 0161 834 6069